Henderson's scoring outburst lifts Gamecocks to title - NewsBreak

 Then, 5-foot-7 Destanni Henderson stepped up — and buried them.
 And led the Gamecocks to a 64-49 victory.

-South Carolina’s senior point guard followed the UConn bucket with a driving layup, slicing her way through the lane, using her slight frame to shield the ball from a defender as she approached the hoop.
+South Carolina’s senior point guard restored the Gamecocks’ big lead with a driving layup, slicing her way through the lane, using her slight frame to shield the ball from a defender as she approached the hoop.

 On the next trip down the court, the Gamecocks' Aliyah Boston – the AP National Player of the Year – blocked a shot at the top of the key.
 Henderson sprinted behind the defense, hauled in Boston’s outlet pass, and made another layup — uncontested this time.